Latest Projects

 Expand the Narrative

-The Embrace Project Study’s (Embrace) focus is diabetes and maternal mortality and morbidity health disparities among women from racial and ethnic minority backgrounds along Utah’s Wasatch Front.
+The Embrace Project Study’s (Embrace) focus is diabetes and maternal mortality and morbidity health disparities among women from diverse backgrounds along Utah’s Wasatch Front.
 A unique aspect of Embrace’s curriculum is rooted in Native Hawaiian and Pacific Islander culture and traditions.
 One component that Embrace focuses on is mental health.
 Mental health is vital to the health and wellbeing of everyone, particularly among women of childbearing age in these communities.
 Providing education on mental health and self-care is essential for women in this study.
 Mental health continues to be stigmatized, and self-care is often seen through a narrow lens.
 This study focuses on mental health and self-care grounded in cultural practices and beliefs, reimagining and changing the narrative around what self-care should be, and expanding self-care to include everyone.

 Local Health Departments